-To limit the number of patients in our waiting room, we ask that you stay in your car, call our receptionist when you arrive in the parking lot and we will check you in.
+Previously stated, to limit the number of patients in our waiting room, we ask that you stay in your car, call our receptionist when you arrive in the parking lot and we will check you in.
 We can then call you when it is time to see the doctor.
 Please, do not bring non-essential family or friends into the office and space yourself at least 6 feet from others.
-We ask for your patience to mitigate the threat of this unprecedented pandemic.Thanks for your understanding.
-The staff of ACRI

 What Makes Us Different?

 We understand the need to keep your visits and contact private and confidential.
 Rest assured that your information is safe with us.